I never thought that one day I would be wishing for it to come or to just have a ‘normal’ cycle again.

 Going With My Gut

 I got in the car and quickly did a search on my phone.
-I know, I know, not the best thing to do, but I couldn’t wait two weeks for my doctors appointment...
-I had to know.
+I know, I know, not the best thing to do, but I couldn’t wait two weeks for my doctors appointment.

-The first search I did came up with Polycystic Ovarian Syndrome (PCOS).
-I had a flashback to a comment my GP had made to me about why some women have irregular periods, but I was sure she said it was unlikely to be the case for me.
+The first search returned an article on Polycystic Ovarian Syndrome (PCOS).
+I had a flashback to a comment my GP had made about why some women have irregular periods, but I was sure she said it was unlikely to be the case for me.

 I am a big believer in going with your gut feeling and, while I respected my doctors professional opinion, I needed more insight.
 I have always valued holistic approaches to health, so I decided to see a naturopathic doctor.
 This, honestly, turned out to be the best decision I could have ever made.